What do these papers mean?

 Obey gun orders

-Learn how to comply with order to get rid of your guns and firearms
+Learn how to comply with order to get rid of your firearms and ammunition.

 -